SOTVerse: A User-defined Task Space of Single Object Tracking: Related Work

 \subsubsection{Task Definition Analysis}

 SOT is usually defined as only providing the initial position of an arbitrary object and continuously locating it in a video sequence \cite{OTB2013,OTB2015}.
-Since 2013, researchers have proposed several influential benchmarks \cite{OTB2015,TrackingNet,LaSOT,GOT-10k,GIT} -- the organized datasets and unified metrics promote the development of SOT.
+Since 2013, researchers have proposed several influential benchmarks \cite{OTB2015,TrackingNet,LaSOT,GOT-10k,GIT} -- the organized datasets and unified metrics promote the SOT research.
 However, limited by the research level, early definition adds additional constraints to simplify the task.
-The influential VOT competition limits the SOT task to five keywords: \textit{single-target}, \textit{model-free}, \textit{causal trackers}, \textit{single-camera}, and \textit{short-term} \cite{ST-TPAMI}.
-The first three keywords(\textit{single-target}, \textit{model-free}, \textit{causal trackers}) correspond to the original definition and are the criteria for distinguishing SOT from other visual tasks (e.g., multi-object tracking \cite{MOT1,MOT2} and visual instance detection \cite{VOD1,VOD2,YT-BB,ImageNet-VID}).
+The influential VOT competition limits this task to five keywords: \textit{single-target}, \textit{model-free}, \textit{causal trackers}, \textit{single-camera}, and \textit{short-term} \cite{ST-TPAMI}.
+The first three keywords (\textit{single-target}, \textit{model-free}, \textit{causal trackers}) correspond to the original definition and are the criteria for distinguishing SOT from other visual tasks (\eg, multi-object tracking \cite{MOT1,MOT2} and visual instance detection \cite{VOD1,VOD2,YT-BB,ImageNet-VID}).
 In comparison, the latter two keywords (\textit{single-camera} and \textit{short-term}) are constraints added to simplify research in the early stage.

 The development of SOT is continuously removing hidden constraints and closer to the essential definition, as shown in Figure~\ref{fig:timeline}.
-Since 2018, some researchers have withdrawn short-term and proposed the long-term tracking task \cite{OxUvA,LaSOT,VOT2019}.
-In 2022, researchers further remove the single-camera constraint and propose the global instance tracking (GIT) task \cite{GIT}, which is supposed to search an arbitrary user-specified instance in a video without any assumptions about camera or motion consistency.
+Since 2018, some researchers have withdrawn \textit{short-term} and proposed long-term tracking \cite{OxUvA,LaSOT,VOT2019}.
+In 2022, researchers further remove the \textit{single-camera} constraint and propose the global instance tracking (GIT) \cite{GIT}, which is supposed to search an arbitrary user-specified instance in a video without any assumptions about camera or motion consistency.
 Clearly, GIT realizes the basic definition of SOT by gradually removing the constraints.